Mobaco Construction Toy

 A nice overview, of both realized buildings and their digital counter parts, all available in LeoCAD.

 Since all panels are stamped parts, making a lot of these metal stamping tools must have been taken place before 1924 and would have cost a lot of money.
-It’s still unknown, who is involved for making this nice building toy.
+It’s still unknown, who is involved for financing this building toy.

 In this case the LeoCAD system was also used by a designer, for recreating the Maliebaan Train Station in Utrecht (model bottom right side) and was rebuild & styled by an other Mobaco enthausiast.